 5 Steps to Build a Community Outreach Strategy That Works

 Your nonprofit’s community is essential for sustaining your mission.
-With effective outreach, you can create a win-win by aiding your local community while spreading awareness of your nonprofit’s work.
+With effective outreach, you can create a win-win situation by aiding your local community while spreading awareness of your nonprofit’s work.

 1. Pay attention to community needs